 I just LOVE how the glowing blues look in this painting behind the buildings!

+I have a similar tutorial of a generic cityscape painting.
 Basically, I changed the colors from all purples to blues and added The Space Needle.
-Also, I did all red, white and blue fireworks.

 Enjoy and happy painting!!

 - Water Jar

 - Phthalo Blue